seanoliver/meme-gen/README.md

 # The Meme Manufactory

-The Meme Manufactory is a simple meme generator written in vanilla HTML, CSS, and JavaScript.
+The Meme Manufactory is a simple, browser-based meme generator written in vanilla HTML, CSS, and JavaScript.

 ## Overview

-For this assignment, you’ll be building a meme generator in the browser using HTML, CSS, and JavaScript.

-Your generator should consist of a form that accepts a link to an image, text for the top of the meme, and text for the bottom of the meme.
+The generator should consist of a form that accepts a link to an image, text for the top of the meme, and text for the bottom of the meme.
 When the user submits the form, use JavaScript to append to the DOM a div which contains the meme, including the image and its text.

 ## Requirements